-According to USA Pickleball, the 2-digit breakdown is as follows (for the complete skill rating definition, click here):
+According to USA Pickleball, their 2-digit breakdown of skill ratings is as follows (for the complete skill rating definition, click here):

 - 1.0 – 2.0 A player who is just starting to play pickleball and has no other sports background.